Thaalikaatha Kaaliamman: Reception

-Bbthots wrote "Apparently inspired by the success of Rama.Narayanan's badly-made Amman movies, director Somasunder enters the field with his own version of Amman saving one of her devotees.
-But as in Pottu Amman, the Goddess here is only in the background, making an appearance only towards the end.
-The movie also has a meatier story that sets the stage for Amman saving the devotee".
 Chennai Online wrote "It is an old-style treatment that reminds one of films of yore.
 But mercifully there are no voyeuristic scenes nor puerile comedy track.
 The early part of the film is interesting and a fine twist is given to the story when Ramya enters the scene.
 But the latter part is insipid and predictable".
 Another critic wrote "lot of special effects make the film tolerable for the level headed, but the film is strictly for those who like sentimental stuff."
+Indiainfo wrote "Director Somasundareswar starts off the film as an amman film turns into a story of police excess and then into a story of ghost and finally ends up glorifying the kali god leaving the viewer hung in midair like its hero Prabhu hung in midair by the evil spirits".